 The six-month window

-My attorney of many years retired.
-He passed his practice on to a younger associate, Robin, whom I had never met.
+When my attorney retired, he passed his practice on to a younger associate, Robin, whom I had never met.
 I wondered how long it would take the new associate to visit me.
 Sure enough, about two months after the transition Robin emailed me to set up a time to visit.
 She came to my office and was very pleasant and likable.
 She had read over the file to see what work her firm.

 Robin made a good impression by being prepared.
 She sent me a follow-up thank-you email.
 A month later she sent me two tickets to a Cubs game.
 The transition of loyalty was complete.
 I felt valued.
 Robin had conveyed that I was going to get the same high quality of care I had been used to.
 And I have not been disappointed.
-In subsequent interactions she has been all she seemed to be from those early encounters.
+In subsequent interactions, she has been all she seemed to be from those early encounters.
 I have sent her several referrals.
 The referral relationship I had with her previous boss, laid the foundation for a new one.

 If you are brand-new to a firm, referrers will want to know where you came from and why you joined the organization.
 What attracted you?
 And this is exactly what you should be telling them.
 But the window is only there for a few months.
 If you show up a year or two later, the referrer is thinking I guess I’m not that important to you, ’cause it sure took you long enough to come by.